 Conversations from a Long Marriage

-Comedy by Jan Etherington.
-Joanna Lumley and Roger Allam star as children of the 1960s who have been married for over 40 years and are trying to keep the passion alive.
+Joanna Lumley and Roger Allam star as children of the 60s who've now been married for over 40 years.
+We follow them from café to kitchen table as they try to keep the passion alive

 Joanna Lumley and Roger Allam play a couple who have been married for over 40 years.
 Children of the Sixties, they’re still free spirits, drawn together by their passion for music – and each other.